AI providers & models supported by GPT for Work

 You pay the API cost directly to the AI provider.

-Models available through dedicated endpoints (Azure, Ollama, other local servers and cloud-based platforms) are currently free for personal use.
-Contact us to use GPT for Work with dedicated endpoints for professional use.
+Models available through dedicated API endpoints (Azure, Ollama, other local servers and cloud-based platforms) are currently free for personal use.
+Contact us to use GPT for Work with dedicated API endpoints for professional use.

 Notes